Eduard Krebsbach: Concentration camp actions

 Krebsbach was transferred to the Kaiserwald concentration camp in Latvia during the autumn of 1943.
-The reason for his transfer is believed to be his shooting of Josef Breitenfellner, a vacationing German soldier, who awoke Krebsbach from his sleep on 22 May 1943.
-While at Kaiserwald, Krebsbach conducted selections of camp inmates for execution, by forcing the prisoners to perform physical exercises to determine their strength and then identifying the 2000 weakest to be killed.
+The reason for his transfer is believed to be an incident in which he shot and killed Josef Breitenfellner, a vacationing German soldier, who awoke Krebsbach from his sleep on 22 May 1943.
+While at Kaiserwald, Krebsbach conducted selections of camp inmates for execution, by forcing the prisoners to perform physical exercises to determine their strength and then identifying the 2,000 weakest to be killed.

 Following the camp's closure, Krebsbach resumed a career as “Epidemic Inspector for Latvia, Estonia and Lithuania”.
 Soon after, he transferred to the regular army as a senior staff doctor, serving until late 1944.
-However this was short lived and at the end of 1944 he left the army and worked once again as a company doctor in a spinning mill in Kassel.
+However, this was short lived and at the end of 1944 he left the army and worked once again as a company doctor in a spinning mill in Kassel.